johnmoses/zero-to-hero-python-coding/dictionaries/intro.md

 # Dictionaries

 Dictionaries are used to store data values in key:value pairs.
-It is a collection which is ordered*, changeable and do not allow duplicates.
+It is a collection which is ordered, mutable(changeable) and do not allow duplicates.

-Dictionary items are ordered, changeable, and do not allow duplicates.

-Dictionary items are presented in key:value pairs, and can be referred to by using the key name.
+## Key features

+- Ordered
+- Mutable(changeable)
+- No duplicates.